punxaphil/maxi-media-player/README.md

       thumbnail: https://cdn-icons-png.flaticon.com/512/716/716429.png
 skipAdditionalPlayerSwitches: true # default is false, which means additional switches will be shown in player if available (such as crossfade button)
 disableDynamicVolumeSlider: true # default is false.
 See more in section further down.
+artworkHostname: http://192.168.0.59:8123 #default is ''.
+Usually not needed, but depending on your setup your device might not be able to access the artwork on the default host.
+One example where it could be needed is if you cast the dashboard with Google Cast.

 # sonos-media-browser specific
 mediaTitle: ''